ElisabeteBilini/portfolio01/README.md

  <li>Landing Page</li>
     <ul>
     <li>It has a demonstration of services provided by JGA Telecom, when clicking on each card customers are directed to the services page where a brief description of each item is described.</li>
-    <li>Below we have the about us section, to learn about our mission, vision and values.</li>
+    <li>We have an about us section to learn about our company, mission, vision and values.</li>
     </ul>
 </ul>
 <br>